jedihe/freelancers-mini-tools/README.md

 before committing code into the git repo.

-Before using each script, make sure to read the usage instructions and script-specific requirements embedded in it.
+Before using each script, make sure to read the usage instructions and script-specific requirements included at the top (usually as a comment).

 # Troubleshooting